pwntester/octo.nvim/README.md

 ## Installation

-Use your favourite Plugin manager to install it.
+Use your favourite plugin manager to install it. eg:

 ```
 Plug 'pwntester/octo.nvim'